vkarlsen/dotfiles/README.md

-# dotfiles
+#dotfiles
-Dot files and other configs
+Dot files and other configs for easy deployment to new hosts, including:

+- tmux
+- zsh
+- vim